onevodev/containers-onevo/helium-local-system/README.md

 It has a preconfigured telegraf daemon listening on `localhost:8080/telegraf` which gets data from Node-RED and stores it in the DB while cleaning up and automatically setting up tag keys.

-The container exposes ports _1880_ and _8086_ by default, so take care of that when running it.
+The container exposes ports _1880_ and _8086_ by default, keep that in mind when running it.

 Run `make` to build the image, set it up (interactively) and commit the changes into a pre-configured image.